Aldershot & District Football League

 The Aldershot & District Football League is an English football league comprising teams from north east Hampshire and neighbouring parts of Surrey and Berkshire.
-It has two divisions the highest of which, the Senior Division, sits at level 13 of the English football league system.
+It has one division, the Senior Division, which sits at level 13 of the English football league system.
 Teams may be promoted to the Hampshire Premier League Division One.
 The current champions are Hartley Wintney 'A'.

 History

 The league began as the Aldershot Senior League, founded in 1894 for military teams, and introduced a 'Civilian' division of three teams in 1912–13.

 After World War I the league featured civilian, military and works teams in the same division.
 Today it consists solely of civilian teams.